cs-soc-tudublin/ByteStore/README.md

 # ByteStore
 ## An Open-Source Society Storage System

-ByteStore is an open-source inventory system designed for use in College Societies.
+ByteStore is an open-source inventory system designed for use by College Societies and Clubs.
 It's designed to be easy to use, robust, and have comprehensive security and accounts systems.

 ### Features
 ByteStore is accessed via a web interface, and has the following features: